What is toxic behavior?

-When you establish boundaries you make it upright clear what is okay and what is not?
+When you establish boundaries make it very clear what is okay and what is not.
 How you want to be treated and what are the things that make you uncomfortable.

-This not only helps avoid toxicity but also helps you enable yourself to create a personal space around you.
+This not only helps avoid toxicity but also helps you enable yourself to create a personal space for yourself.

 - Do not appreciate them.

 Every kid wants validation and approval from their parents.
 It’s okay.
-But don’t do it if you have toxic parents.
+But do not do it if you have toxic parents.
 You need to make your own choices and stand up to them.